Ellahjonnez/printf/README.md

 Conversion specifiers to handle: d, i, u, o, x, X
 9. Print some money and give it to us for the rain forests
 #advanced
+Handle the field width for non-custom conversion specifiers.
+Repo:
+GitHub repository: printf
+10. The negative is the equivalent of the composer's score, and the print the performance
+#advanced
+Handle the precision for non-custom conversion specifiers.
+Repo:
+GitHub repository: printf
+11. It's depressing when you're still around and your albums are out of print
+#advanced
+Handle the 0 flag character for non-custom conversion specifiers.
+Repo:
+GitHub repository: printf
+12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
+#advanced
+Handle the - flag character for non-custom conversion specifiers.
+Repo:
+GitHub repository: printf
+13. Print is the sharpest and the strongest weapon of our party
+#advanced
+Handle the following custom conversion specifier: r : prints the reversed string
+Repo:
+GitHub repository: printf
+14. The flood of print has turned reading into a process of gulping rather than savoring
+#advanced
+Handle the following custom conversion specifier:
+R: prints the rot13'ed string
+Repo:
+GitHub repository: printf
+15. *
+#advanced
+All the above options work well together.
+Repo:
+GitHub repository: printf